praekelt/seed-auth-api/docs/http_api.rst

     Can create/read/write/delete users, and teams that are part of the organization, and can add users to the organization that they are an admin for.
-Can read/write the organization that they are admin for. org:write
+Can read/write the organization that they are admin for. team:admin
-    Can modify an organization's details, including adding existing users and teams to the organization. team:admin
-    Can modify the team they have permission for, and add and remove existing users to that team. team:read
+    Can modify the team they have permission for, and add and remove existing users to that team.
-    Can view the team they have permission for. user:create
-    Can create new users.

 .. http:get:: /user